JWehder/json-server-template/README.md

 # JSON Server - Dream Team Fantasy Football

+This database serves as a backend for my application [Dream Team Fantasy Football](https://github.com/JWehder/phase-2-project).
+If you haven't already, fork and clone the files there, follow the instructions in the `README.md` there, and then come back here.

 ## Setup

 Fork and clone this repo.
 Then install the dependencies by running: